 This easy mixed berry freezer jam recipe features the perfect combination of strawberries and blackberries and is a great way to enjoy summer berries!
-Don’t forget the free printable gift tag when sharing this easy freezer jam with friends and family!

 One of my favorite things to do with my kids in the summer is make homemade freezer jam.
 Our usual go-to freezer jam recipe is straight strawberry, but sometimes we'll do a nice triple berry freezer jam with raspberries, strawberries, and blackberries.